-Exercise 27. .
+Ex ercise 27.
 Complete the following ideas.

-1. I am fond d of my new flat because
+1. I am fond of my new flat because

 2. It is very convenient to

-3. There are e nine storeys in the house, that is why
+3. There are nine storeys in the house, that is why

-little room in the flat because
+4. There is little room in the flat because

-place for the fireplace is
+5. The best place for the fireplace is

-is convenient as
+6. Our flat is convenient as

-little light in the room because
+7. There is little light in the room because

-is not very large because
+8. Our flat is not very large because

-to live in such a house as
+9. It is nice to live in such a house as

-ouse is in the centre of the city
+10. As the house is in the centre of the city

-ouse is a long way from the bus stop
+11. As the house is a long way from the bus stop

-onal space is
+12. My personal space is

-e my possessions in
+13. There are my possessions in

-et here so
+14. It is quiet here so

-- e so many neighbours
+15. There are so many neighbours

-m is good for a student as
+This room is good for a student as

-ise is not suitable for a student because
+17. This house is not suitable for a student because

-al room for a student •
+18. The ideal room for a student

-19. My ideal
+19. My ideal flat

-• of a perfect house is

-20. Wry Idea of a perfect house is
+20. My idea of a perfect house is

-Exercise 28.

-lucky to have a house of her drea am She shares her

-s with a friend.
-Complete the cor
+A. ercise 28.
+Jane is lucky to have a house of her dream.
+She shares her impressions h a friend.
+Complete the conversation with the appropriate questions.

-appropriate - TVCI SUCIOII VVICII CIIC

-, questions.
-9

-- Deffo La am.
-It is a house of my dream. •
+Deffo, I am.
+It is a house of my dream.

-ain.
-It is a nouse of my aream.
-9

-- No it is not far.
-Besides it is convenient to get •

-bus stop. not fur.
-Desides it is convenient to get to it as it is close to a
+No, it is not far.
+Besides, it is convenient to get to it as it is close to a

-- 9
+bus s stop.

+?

-- It is not t true.
+- aro It is not true.
 It is a quiet area.
-Moreover, the : ere is much greenery

-we can enjoy fresh air. cie is much greenery

-around it so we can enjoy nesh an.
-9
+Moreover, there is much greenery und it so we can enjoy fresh air.

+?

-There are e five rooms in it.
-The rooms are light and : d.comfortable
+There are five rooms in it.
+The rooms are light and comfortable.

-e live rooms in it.
-The rooms are light and a commontable.

-Voc. wa have Resides access to the Internet; g of great use for all

-have.
-Besides, access to the Internet i s of great use for all
+- me Yes, we have.
+Besides, access to the Internet is of great use for all

-members of i my family.
-9
+mbers of my family.

-·
+?

-- It is a two-storeyed detached house. - There is a kitchen with all modern utensils and appliances, a nicely-furnished dining-room and a luxurious lounge with a wonderful fireplace on the ground floor. - Yes, quite enough.
+It is a two-storeyed detached house.

+There is a kitchen with all modern utensil s and appliances, a nicelyfur nished diı nin g-room and a lı uxurious lounge with a wonderful fireplace on the gro un d f loor.

+Yes, quite enough.
 There are two huge bookcases in the study so I can keep my library there.
-It is so nice to have a quiet place for working. - There are three bedrooms and a study upstairs.
+It is so nice to have a quiet place for working.

+- There are three bedrooms and a study upstairs.
 Though they are not very big, they are cosy.
 By the way, there is a balcony in one of the bedrooms.
 It is very pleasant to sit and enjoy the views of the lawn and the artistic flowerbeds in front of the house.
 Behind the house there is a heated swimming-pool. - How lucky you are!
 I am really intrigued to have a look at it. - You are welcome any time!